Will Medicare Pay for a Stair Lift?

-Medicaid will pay for a stair lift in some cases.
-Medicaid and Medicare are different.
+Unlike Medicare, Medicaid will cover stair lifts in some case for qualified Medicaid recipients through Home & Community Based Services or HCBS Waivers.
 Medicaid is a healthcare program that provides coverage for individuals with limited financial resources.
-Although Medicare does not cover stair lifts, Medicaid will cover stair lifts in some case for qualified Medicaid recipients through Home & Community Based Services or HCBS Waivers.
-Note: Medicaid coverage of stair lifts may vary state by state, and generally requires approval from a Medicaid-contracted doctor to confirm the recipient’s need as “medically necessary”.
+Medicaid coverage of stair lifts may vary state by state, and generally requires approval from a Medicaid-contracted doctor to confirm the recipient’s need as “medically necessary”.

 “I Should Have Done This a Long Time Ago!”
 Benefits of Having a Stair Lift

 There are a myriad of physical, mental, and logistical benefits that come from having a stair lift, including: